A federal court in Little Rock has scheduled a hearing for this Friday in the lawsuit over Arkansas’ Ten Commandments monument.

 In a court order, U.S. District Judge Kristine Baker announced her court would hold a hearing on the pending cross motions for summary judgment in the case on Friday, July 7, at 10:00 a.m. in downtown Little Rock.

 In 2015 the Arkansas Legislature passed a measure authorizing a privately-funded monument of the Ten Commandments on the State Capitol Building grounds.

-The monument is identical to one the U.S. Supreme Court ruled constitutional in Texas in 2005.
+The monument is identical to one ruled constitutional at the capitol building in Texas.

-Frankly, there just shouldn’t be anything controversial about honoring the significance of the Ten Commandments.
+As we have said many times, there shouldn’t be anything controversial about a monument honoring the significance of the Ten Commandments.